eljanmahammadli/AzLlama/README.md

 # AzLlama
 Documentation soon...
+This needs a lot of rafactoring.
+No time for that yet :(

 ## Very briefly for now:
 - We have prepared one of the largest pre-training corpus of 3 billion tokens of training data in the Azerbaijani language.